This topic describes parameters in roaring bitmap functions and how to use roaring bitmap functions in Hologres.

 Background information

-Roaring bitmaps are efficiently compressed bitmaps used in various programming languages across multiple big data platforms.
-They are ideal for ultra-high-cardinality dimensions and can be used for deduplication, tag-based filtering, and collection of time series data.
+Roaring bitmaps are efficiently compressed bitmaps that are used in different popular programming languages on various big data platforms.
+Roaring bitmaps are suitable for ultra-high-cardinality dimensions and can be used for deduplication, tag-based filtering, and collection of time series data.

-The roaring bitmap algorithm divides 32-bit integers into 216 blocks (chunks).
-Each block corresponds to the high 16 bits of an integer.
-A container stores the low 16 bits of a value.
-Roaring bitmaps store containers in a dynamic array as primary indexes.
+In a roaring bitmap, 32-bit integers are divided into 216 chunks.
+The integers in each chunk share the same 16 most significant bits.
+The 16 least significant bits of integers are stored in a container.
+A roaring bitmap stores containers in a dynamic array as primary indexes.
 Two types of containers are available: array containers for sparse chunks and bitmap containers for dense chunks.
 An array container can store up to 4,096 integers.
 A bitmap container can store more than 4,096 integers.

-Roaring bitmaps use this storage structure to rapidly retrieve specific values.
-They also provide bitwise operations such as AND, OR, and XOR between the two types of containers.
-As a result, roaring bitmaps deliver excellent storage and computing performance.
+Roaring bitmaps can use this storage structure to rapidly retrieve specific values.
+Roaring bitmaps also provide bitwise operations such as AND, OR, and XOR between the two types of containers.
+Therefore, roaring bitmaps can deliver excellent storage and computing performance.

 Limits

-When you use roaring bitmap functions in Hologres, note the following limits:
+When you use roaring bitmap functions in Hologres, take note of the following limits:

-Only Hologres V0.10 and later exclusive instances support these functions.
+Only exclusive instances of Hologres V0.10 and later support these functions.

 These functions are loaded to the public schema by default and can be loaded only to the public schema.

-Starting from Hologres V3.1, 64-bit roaring bitmaps (RoaringBitmap64) are supported.
+Starting from Hologres V3.1, the RoaringBitmap64 data type is supported.
 Some roaring bitmap functions can process data of the RoaringBitmap64 type.
 When processing data of the RoaringBitmap64 type, these functions do not support constant input parameters.

 When you create a table that contains a roaring bitmap column, you must explicitly specify the data type of the column as RoaringBitmap (32-bit) or RoaringBitmap64 (64-bit).
 The two types of roaring bitmap data cannot be used in mixed calculations.